The 4 Quarters of Jerusalem United One Day?

 No doubt, as Zechariah wrote, it will take a Messiah to sort it out.

-Question: What do you think peace in the Middle East will look like after the Messiah comes again?
-Please leave a comment.
+Tell me what you think: What do you think peace in the Middle East will look like after the Messiah comes again?
+To leave a comment, just click here.